Join us for Worship This Sunday

 All are welcome to attend liturgical services at the Cathedral and to participate in the many other opportunities St. James provides for people to explore the significance of the Christian gospel for their lives.

 Licensed Professional Nursery Care is available from 8:45am-12:45pm on Sunday mornings in the Library of the Cathedral Centre, except from Victoria Day weekend to Labour Day weekend, when it will be held in St George’s Chapel.

 Church School for children ages 6-12 are offered Sunday mornings from September to June during the 11:00am service.
 Visitors and newcomers are welcome.
-For more information, please contact The Sub Dean.
+For more information, please contact the office.